wubw/wubw.github.io/_sources/2018/ai_for_smartcities.rst.txt

 We see edge computing is playing important role in smart lift project.
 Edge computing can address the following issues:

-* Reduce operational cost by reducing the data transfered
+* Reduce operational cost by reducing the data transferred
 * Take actions for urgent issues by avoiding back-and-forth communication
 * Do data processing for offline scenario
 * Address some scenario requires high data sampling resolution